Automated assembly of the

 One major challenge for automated manufacturing is the handling and orientation of the wire harnesses by robots in the workspace.
 There are three important points that need clarifying here:

 In cooperation with the University of Stuttgart, the behaviour of such a non-homogeneous bundle is being modelled.
-The models and their parameters must reflect the actual behaviour in terms of bending, torsion, winding, tension, etc. Parameterisability is of particular importance, as the bundles differ in their composition and size depending on the vehicle.
+The models and their parameters must reflect the actual behaviour in terms of bending, torsion, winding, tension etc. Parameterisability is of particular importance, as the bundles differ in their composition and size depending on the vehicle.

-Coarse or fine localisation of components and environment
+Rough and fine localisation of components and environment

 The rough localisation is necessary for laying out the wire harness (this is usually moved into the vehicle in bundles) in the target workspace.
 This is also where the first positioning along the main installation routes takes place.
 Fine localisation is used for automatically reaching the end position of the individual plugs at the connection points.
 To achieve this, suitable hardware (camera) and associated software components have to be selected and integrated into the assembly process.
 The aim is to follow the different conceptual approaches and validate them through specific evaluation criteria.